Kosimin/PIC18f4520-ADC-and-LCD-code/README.md

-# PIC18f4520-ADC-and-LCD-code
+# PIC18f4520 ADC and LCD code
 I have written bare metal code for both ADC and for LCD in PIC18F4520 and used them to read values from a potentiometer and display the resulting voltage on the LCD display.

-# Reason for this project:
+# Reason for this project :
 This project started as a learning process for me to get familiar with register level programming using an 8 bit mcu before moving to more professional 32 bit mcu’s.The entire code does not use any external library for both ADC abd LCD

 I started my first learning the GPIO pins and its related registers such as TRIS, PORT and LAT.